siraben/zkeme80/docs/tasks.md

 Execution tokens and context addresses must remain allocated for a job's lifetime.
-Before reclaiming shell definitions or unloading a module, stop and free its jobs. `TASK-INIT` clears all jobs and is intended for boot or a quiescent test environment.
+Before reclaiming shell definitions or unloading a module, stop and free its jobs.
+Automatic `EVALUATE0` and shell rollback first clear jobs whose callback or context points into the reclaimed dictionary range.
+Context cells are opaque, so a numeric context in that range is conservatively treated as an address and cleared too.
+Jobs referring only to retained storage survive;
+this is reference cleanup, not a transaction over all task side effects.
+Raw `FORGET`, negative `ALLOT`, or direct `DP` changes still require callers to release jobs themselves. `TASK-INIT` clears all jobs and is intended for boot or a quiescent test environment.
 Definitions made in a persistent shell remain available across desktop visits, which makes that shell a useful service workbench.